Dear readers of ADxS.org, please forgive the disruption.

 • Transient effect on neuronal structure and behavior

-• Alteration and activation of previously organized neural circuits
+• Change and activation of previously organized neuronal circuits

 1.1.
 Genetic sex, gonadal sex, hormonal sex

-Genetic sex leads to gonadal sex, which in turn is linked to hormonal sex.10
+The genetic sex leads to a gonadal sex, which in turn is linked to the hormonal sex.11

 The genetic (i.e. chromosomal) sex is determined at conception.
-Subsequently, a gene on the Y chromosome causes the gonads to develop into testes.
-The testes release several androgenic steroid hormones (e.g., testosterone) that masculinize the body and brain during pregnancy development.
+Consequences are that a gene on the Y chromosome causes the gonads to develop into testes.
+The testes release several androgenic steroid hormones (e.g. testosterone), which masculinize the body and brain during pregnancy development.

-Hormonal sex is the circulating estrogen to androgen ratio, which is higher in most females than in males.
+Hormonal sex is the circulating estrogen to androgen ratio, which is higher in most women than in men.
 Sexual differentiation (this refers to the development of humans (and animals) into males and females) is closely linked to the organizational effects of sex hormones.

 1.2.
-Sex-specific differentiation of neural circuitry and behavior
+Gender-specific differentiation of neuronal circuits and behavior

 1.2.1.
 Theories